 These greek orange cookies remind me of my childhood.
-My mum used to make this kind of cookies all the time when I was young and I’d have them usually with a glass of milk.
-It is very common in Greece to make cookies or ‘koulourakia’ as we call them, without any butter or dairy.
-So these are great for people that are vegan or follow a dairy-free diet.
+My mum used to make this kind of cookies all the time when I was young and I’d usually have them with a glass of milk.
+These orange cookies or ‘koulourakia’, as we call them in Greek, are great for people that are vegan or follow a dairy-free diet, are full of flavor and orangy aromas, and most of all, ready in less than 40 minutes.
 You can enjoy them with your afternoon coffee or why not, take a couple with you when you are out and about.

 Why you should try my orange cookies